 Michael Sandy, PhD, University of Dayton

 The Early Jurassic Marlstone Rock Bed brachiopod fauna is a brachiopod-dominated horizon that can be traced from SW England to northern Scotland over some 800 km.
-In places the brachiopod fauna is dominated by 2 species that occur in accumulations that have been called “nests” in the literature.
-However, the species composition is somewhat variable over the geographic spread of this horizon.
-Field work, collections study, and laboratory work are aimed at trying to understand the paleoenvironmental significance of this fanua.
-The Marlstone Rock Bed predates a significant environmental perturbation, the early Toarcian anoxic event.
+Work continues to evaluate the species composition and geographic variability of this fauna.
+This brachiopod mass-occurrence horizon is considered significant as a precursor to a major environmental perturbation, the early Toarcian anoxic event.

 Work continues on a series of recently discovered hydrocarbon seeps from Svalbard (Hammer et al., 2011).
 A number of these small seep deposits (< 2m diameter) contain brachiopods (amongst other taxa) and this Jurassic-Cretaceous boundary fauna continues to be studied.
 Several brachiopod species are present but they do not numerically dominate the seep deposits as in the case of the Oregon Jurassic occurrences mentioned above.
 Therefore this is considered a quite different, at present, unique, occurrence for brachiopods at hydrocarbon seeps.
 The main focus for this current year will be on this fauna with undergraduates involved in the preparation of serial sections necessary to determine the faunal content.
 The work is in collaboration with colleagues from the University of Oslo, Norway.